-The proposed project spans about 5.88 miles along State Route 1 in Monterey County, from the City of Marina to Castroville.
-Within this area, State Route 1 is a four-to-six-lane access-controlled freeway consisting of 12-foot-wide travel lanes with paved shoulders that vary from 5 to 10 feet in width.
+The project spans about 5.88 miles along State Route 1 in Monterey County, from the City of Marina to Castroville.
+Within this area, State Route 1 is a four-to six-lane access-controlled freeway consisting of 12-foot-wide travel lanes with paved shoulders that vary from 5 to 10 feet wide.

 State Route 1 serves as the main connection between Santa Cruz and Monterey.
 The corridor is also the main coastal route between the San Francisco Bay Area and the Big Sur coast.
-State Route 1 serves local and interregional traffic, which primarily includes recreational, local commuters, and limited commercial users.
+State Route 1 serves local and interregional traffic, which includes mostly recreational travelers, local commuters, and limited commercial users.